TomiWixoss/proper-pixel-art/README.md

 <img src="./assets/mountain/real.jpg" width="50%" alt="Original mountain"/>

-- Here are the results of first requesting a pixalated version of the mountain, then using the tool to get a true resolution pixel art version.
+- Here are the results of first requesting a pixelated version of the mountain, then using the tool to get a true resolution pixel art version.

 <table align="center" width="100%">
   <tr>